 Description Specifies the name of the authentication service used by the data server to identify the user.
 If this parameter is specified, none of the other OLE DB authentication parameters (CacheAuthentication, EncryptPassword, MaskPassword, PersistEncrypted, and PersistSecurityInfo) are needed and are ignored if specified.
 When to specify IntegratedSecurity You must specify the IntegratedSecurity parameter before connecting to the database.
-Applies to OLE DB

-Syntax IntegratedSecurity=' value ' Parameter Description value A string specifying the name of the authentication service.
+Applies to OLE DB Syntax IntegratedSecurity=' value ' Parameter Description value A string specifying the name of the authentication service.
 If NULL, the default authentication service is used.

-Default value None Examples To use an authentication service such as the Security Support Provider Interface (SSPI) for Windows NT: • Database profile Type the name of the authentication service in the Integrated Security box on the Security page in the Database Profile Setup dialog box. • Application Type the following in code: SQL CA.DBParm="IntegratedSecurity='SSPI'" Isolation Description Sets the isola tion level to use when connecting to the database. databases, transactions initiated by different users can overlap.
-If ions access common data in the database, they can overwrite each de.
-To prevent co oncurrent transactions from interfering with each other and
+Default value None Examples To use an authentication service such as the Security Support Provider Interface (SSPI) for Windows NT: • Database profile Type the name of the authentication service in the Integrated Security box on the Security page in the Database Profile Setup dialog box. • Application Type the following in code: SQLCA.DBParm="IntegratedSecurity='SSPI'" Isolation Description Sets the isolation level to use when connecting to the database.
+In multiuser databases, transactions initiated by different users can overlap.
+If these transactions access common data in the database, they can overwrite each other or collide.
 To prevent concurrent transactions from interfering with each other and compromising the integrity of your database, you can set the isolation level when you connect to the database.
 Isolation levels are used by .NET Framework data providers when performing a transaction.
 PowerBuilder uses the Isolation database parameter to allow you to set various database lock options.
 Each value corresponds to an isolation level defined in the .NET Framework.

-When to specify the Isolation value

-You must set the Isolation value before you connect to the database.
+When to specify the Isolation value You must set the Isolation value before you connect to the database.
 The Isolation value takes effect only when the database connection occurs.
 Changes made to the Isolation value after the connection occurs have no effect on the current connection.

-ADO.NET
+Applies to ADO.NET